 The mailer had to serve two functions—act as a foldable booklet, and once fully open present a poster on the reverse.
 In the true spirit of the two designers, who in my opinion challenged the format of the printed medium, I decided to also follow suit.
-The fully expanded poster side took on the information and design of a booklet, while the booklet assumed the role of a hand-held poster.
+I attempted to invert the roles a booklet and a poster, where the fully expanded poster side took on the information and design of a booklet, and the booklet assumed the role of a hand-held poster.

 An informational double-sided mailer drawing parallels between a historic designer, Quentin Fiore, and a contemporary counterpart, Irma Boom.